Yardenrsk/GasSheetBot/README.md

 # GasBot

-* A little project I made in order to solve a daily inconvenience for my family and I.
+* A little project I made in order to solve an inconvenience in my family's day-to-day life.

-* The purpose of this project is to track our gas fuels without keeping any recipts nor getting into the google sheets app (limited amount - corporate's car).
+* The purpose of this project is to track our gas fuels without keeping any recipts nor getting into the google sheets app and enter the amount manually (limited amount of liters - corporate car).

-* Also, that was a nice opportunity to learn javascript.
+* Also, that was a nice opportunity to learn javascript and using the Telegram Bot API.

 ## How do we use it?